 - The survey requires that all questions be answered to the best of the system's or facility's capabilities.
 If questions do not apply, or are unknown due to a system's billing limitations, please make note of this in the comment section.

-- Surveys are returned if questions are left blank with no notation indicating that the question does not apply or cannot be answered.
-Until the survey is returned with the missing information, the survey is not considered returned for the purposes of TWDB financial assistance and water-right application requirements.
+- Surveys are considered administratively incomplete if questions are left blank with no notation indicating that the question does not apply or cannot be answered.
+Until the survey is submitted with the missing information, the survey is not considered complete for the purposes of TWDB financial assistance and water-right application requirements.
 Please contact Survey staff if there are questions regarding missing information.

 - Please click on our board Map of Major Aquifers.
 If further assistance is needed, please contact Water Use Survey Hotline phone number at (512) 463-7952.

 - An acre foot equals 325,851 gallons which is an amount of water sufficient to cover one acre with one foot of water.